 What are Brain Teasers for Kids?

 A brain teaser is a kind of puzzle that requires thought to solve.
-It often requires thinking in unconventional ways with given constraints in mind; sometimes, it involves lateral thinking.
+It often requires critical thinking with given constraints in mind; sometimes, it involves lateral thinking.
 Logical puzzles require the solver to deduce the relationships among members of a set of items using a given set of conditions.

-Brain teasers are a great way to keep children’s brains sharp and alert by challenging the way they think.
+Brain teasers are a great way to keep children’s brains sharp and alert by challenging their thinking.
 They also help children see things from different perspectives, leading to creative solutions to problems.

 20 Fun Brain Teasers for Kids